-While it is impossible to train you to handle every possible issue in shelter dogs (every dog is different!), we hope that these training materials will at least give you general knowledge and tolls to work easily and efficiently with our "typical" shelter dogs.
+While it is impossible to train you to handle every possible issue in shelter dogs (every dog is different), we hope that these training materials will at least give you general knowledge and tolls to work easily and efficiently with our "typical" shelter dogs.
 Here are tips for handling a few of the most common behavioral issues faced by staff and volunteers when working with shelter dogs:

-1. Off-Leash vs. Drop-Leash: Don't take the leash off a dog in the play yard until you are more familiar with it.
+- 1) Off-Leash vs. Drop-Leash: Don't take the leash off a dog in the play yard until you are more familiar with it.
 Dropping the leash (leaving it attached) is a good idea when getting to know a dog, because if you have a difficult time getting it to come back to you it would be easier to grab the leash.
-Also, if the dog is jumping uncontrollably on you, you can step on the leash to keep it from accidentally hurting you.

-2. Jumping: Turn your body away from the dog, avoid eye contact, and do not speak to the dog.

-3. Biting at your clothes: Stop your movement, put the dog on the leash, and begin walking only when the biting has ceased.
-Give the dog something to carry in his mouth so he is unable to bite at clothing.

-4. Reluctant to be re-leashed/kenneled: Throw a ball and when the dog brings it back put the leash on.
-Do NOT take him in yet.
+Also, if the dog is jumping uncontrollably on you, give the dog your back, hold a treat in your hand, ask the dog to sit, and be patient.
+If the dog listens, turn back and flat handed give the treat without making eye contact. - 2) Jumping: Turn your body away from the dog, avoid eye contact, and do not speak to the dog. - 3) Biting at your clothes: Stop your movement, put the dog on the leash, and begin walking only when the biting has ceased.
+Give the dog something to carry in his mouth so he is unable to bite at clothing. - 4) Reluctant to be re-leashed/kenneled: Throw a ball and when the dog brings it back put the leash on.
+Do NOT take it in yet.
 Continue to play with them so the leash becomes a pleasant thing.
-If your dog is not interested in toys, then ask them to sit, put the leash on, and give them plenty of treats.
+If your dog is not interested in toys, then ask them to sit, put the leash on, and give a piece of treat as a reward for good behavior.
 Do this a few times.
 Do NOT grab at a dog's collar.
 Remember do not stop when kenneling a dog.
 Continue momentum of the walk until you are all the way in the kennel.
-Walking slowly or stopping will allow the dog to re-focus his attention away from the walk and could cause unnecessary problems.

-- 5. Only ask once!
+Walking slowly or stopping will allow the dog to re-focus his attention away from the walk and could cause unnecessary problems. - 5) Only ask once!
 No repeating.
 Do not give dogs options on when to listen.
 By asking more than once you are allowing the dog to choose when they would like to obey.
 Not only that, dogs do not speak English, therefore "sit" and "sit-sit" are two different words.
-The goal is to make it as simple as possible for the dogs to understand what we are asking of them as well as to keep them from learning to ignore commands, which can make training even more difficult. - 6.
-Never grab a dog's collar to redirect attention.
+The goal is to make it as simple as possible for the dogs to understand what we are asking of them as well as to keep them from learning to ignore commands, which can make training even more difficult. - 6) Never grab a dog's collar to redirect attention.
 Your hands need to stay positive and grabbing a dog's collar forcefully may cause them to associate your hands with a negative or undesired action.

 This may be a trigger for the dog to react and bite.
 Your hands should only be used for petting, direction, rewarding with treats, and positive interactions.